coverclock/com-diag-obelisk/README.md

     sudo apt-get install libssl-dev
     sudo apt-get install libcap-dev

+Diminuto and Hazer are moving targets, used in other projects.
+The version numbers for each repo indicate the combinations I've tested most recently running Obelisk on my own home-brew WWVB clock.

-Clone, build, and install Diminuto 48.12.0 in /usr/local.
+Clone, build, and install Diminuto in /usr/local.

     cd ~
     mkdir -p src
     cd src
     git clone https://github.com/coverclock/com-diag-diminuto
     cd com-diag-diminuto/Diminuto
-    git checkout 53.0.1
+    git checkout 54.2.0
     make pristine all
     sudo make install

-Clone, build, and install Hazer 1.4.1 in /usr/local.
+Clone, build, and install Hazer in /usr/local.

     cd ~
     mkdir -p src
     cd src
     git clone https://github.com/coverclock/com-diag-hazer
     cd com-diag-hazer/Hazer
-    git checkout 9.0.0
+    git checkout 9.2.0
     make pristine all
     sudo make install

-Clone, build, and install Obelisk 3.1.5 in /usr/local.
-(Diminuto and Hazer are moving targets, used in other projects.
-The version numbers for each repo indicate the combinations I've tested most recently.)
+Clone, build, and install Obelisk in /usr/local.

     cd ~
     mkdir -p src
     cd src
     git clone https://github.com/coverclock/com-diag-obelisk
     cd com-diag-obelisk/Obelisk
-    git checkout 6.0.0
+    git checkout 6.0.1
     make pristine all
     sudo make install

 Clone, build, and install NTPsec daemon in /usr/local.
 Note that the version of ntpsec that I used in Obelisk requires the refclock configuration option; the earlier version I used in Hourglass and Astrolabe did not require this (as far as I can remember anyway).

     cd ~
     mkdir -p src